 If you like them, it’s time to invite them to meet in person.

 The next stage

 Once you’ve decided that you like their responses to your previous questions, you can start setting up the next in-person interview.
 You can decide in advance whether you want to meet alone (without the kids) or if you want the candidates to meet the kids.
 Many families prefer a public place, like a coffee shop, without the kids to make sure that their children only meet the nannies who are the best fit for them.

 But before you get an interview scheduled, ask each interviewee for:

 Then you can say, “I’d really like to meet you in person.
 If you’re still interested, can we set up a time to meet this week?”
-Note: Give her a chance to decide if she wants to meet (and don’t be upset if she declines).
-Give her a few options for times to meet up, blocking out a morning or afternoon to schedule a few candidates.
+Note: Give them a chance to decide if they want to meet (and don’t be upset if they decline).
+Give them a few options for times to meet up, blocking out a morning or afternoon to schedule a few candidates.

 The gut check

 Most importantly, listen to your gut.
 When you’re on the phone with a nanny, you’ll usually know if it’s a good idea to meet or not.
-She’ll provide thorough answers, check all your “Must Have’s,” and connect well with you.
-If you don’t feel that connection, don’t waste your time (or hers).
+They will provide thorough answers, check all your “must-haves” and connect well with you.
+If you don’t feel that connection, don’t waste your time (or theirs).
 You can always revisit your applications again if you don’t find your nanny during the in-person interviews.